nickrobison/nickrobison-www/tmpl/blog/2012-12-24-jesus-christ-hope.md

 > The zeal of the Lord of hosts will do this.
 >
-> - Isaiah 9:6-7 (ESV)
+> &#8211; Isaiah 9:6-7 (ESV)

-'&#8230; and the government shall be upon his shoulders'.
+&#8216;&#8230; and the government shall be upon his shoulders&#8217;.
 This single phrase smashes through the walls of the religious circles and pours out into the streets proclaiming that yes, this hope is for everyone.
 The Kingdom of God is at hand and it is not for the elected few.
 Christ is different, he represents a break from the scars old, from the strivings for glory and power, and a chance for something new.
 The arrival of Christ is the ushering in of the kingdom of Christ, not in the sense of a government of man, but a chance for the redemption of man himself through a divine presence the like the world has never seen before.
-No longer will man be made 'good' through submission to the law, the limits of power observed by all the great thinkers will finally be overcome by making each man accountable to a perfect source of laws and his innermost desires, his inner strife will be made right through the perfect love of a divine savior.
+No longer will man be made &#8216;good&#8217; through submission to the law, the limits of power observed by all the great thinkers will finally be overcome by making each man accountable to a perfect source of laws and his innermost desires, his inner strife will be made right through the perfect love of a divine savior.
 Man has nothing in him to save his soul, but Christ will do that for him.

 >
 >